apereo/cas/cas-server-support-shibboleth-attributes/README.md

         <alias name="shibbolethPersonAttributeDao" alias="attributeRepository" />

-1. Modify either `cas.properties` or the runtime environment to add `shibboleth.attributeResolver.resources`.
+1. Modify either `application.properties` or the runtime environment to add `shibboleth.attributeResolver.resources`.
 This is a comma seperated list of resources to use for the configuration

         -Dshibboleth.attributeResolver.resources=classpath:attribute-resolver.xml